 Syntax

-Sxxx n1 n2 ... nN [nRef] MNAME=Smodel_name
+Sxxx n1 n2 ... nn [nRef] MNAME=Smodel_name

 The name of an S-element instance shall begin with the character "S", followed by up to 1023 characters (see Table 3: IBIS-ISS Special Characters for a list of valid special characters).